dylanparry/ceylon/README.md

 **This library is currently in development and should not be used (yet)**

 Ceylon is an assertion library for unit testing written in Typescript.
+It can be used in Typescript or in plain old JavaScript.

 It is based upon the API for [expect](https://github.com/mjackson/expect/), with the added bonus of full Typescript definitions, meaning there's no need to go looking for a d.ts file.